woodystock/learner-materials-react-props-and-state/activities/activity-1.md

 </pre>
 </details>

-To check it worked, add:
+To check it worked, above our App functions return statement add:

 `console.log("Our pretties 😻: ", cats)`

-Above our App functions return statement.
 Then check your browser console.

 You should see the cat data in the console.